 - The Warsaw Pact is dissolved and the Soviet Union breaks up.
 Boris Yeltsin is the first freely elected president of the Russian Republic.

-- The World Wide Web is launched.
+- The World Wide Web is opened to the public.

 - The South African parliament repeals the apartheid laws.